Elsie Bay

 Elsa Søllesvik (born 22 April 1996), known professionally as Elsie Bay, is a Norwegian singer and songwriter.

 Early life

-Søllesvik grew up in Sunde, Kvinnherad, Vestland, before moving to Haugesund at the age of 13.
-She found her interest in music ever since she was a child.
+Søllesvik grew up in Sunde before moving to Haugesund at the age of 13.
+She found her interest in music as a child.
+She now lives in Berlin, Germany.

 Career

 2010–2018: Elsa & Emilie

 In 2010, Søllesvik met Emilie Haaland Austrheim and formed a duo Elsa & Emilie.
 In 2014, the duo signed a contract with record label Sony Music and released their debut album Endless Optimism the same year.
 The duo was nominated for Best New Artist at the 2014 Spellemannprisen, annual Norwegian music award.
 "Run", a track from the album, gained popularity after being featured in the first season of the television series Skam in 2017.

 In 2017, they released their sophomore album, Kill Your Darlings with singles "Au volant" and "Chains and Promises".
 In 2018, the duo announced their split to focus on Søllesvik's solo career.